El Templete, A Tribute to the Foudation of the Havana City

 The Templete is a monument which marks the city anniversary

-El Templete is a little temple locate aside from the Real Force Castle, in the Plaza de Armas.
-Its execution is due to the engiiner colonel Antonio María de la Torre under the auspices of the Francisco D. Vives general capitan and the support of the Espada bishop.
+El Templete is a little temple located at the side of the Real Force Castle, in the Plaza de Armas Plaza.
+Its execution is due to the engineer Coronel Antonio María de la Torre under the auspices of the Francisco D. Vives, general captain and the support of the Espada bishop.
 The monument is surrounded by a little garden, it adopts the shape of a singular doric temple.
 El Templete measures twelve rods (ancient measurement unit) in the façade, 8.5 in the sides, and 11 in height.

 The Templete iron gate weights two thousand livres, the weight of a car, it turns into bronze axis and it is crown by a 5 feet high shield.
-In the fringe, we can read the following sentence « La siempre fidelísima ciudad de La Habana ».
+In the fringe, we can read the following sentence « La siempre fidelísima ciudad de La Habana » (The ever most faithful city of Havana).

 The Templete as we see it today